 The performing faculty member is responsible for scheduling rehearsal time.

-▪ Programs for faculty recitals must be submitted to Concert Production a minimum of one week prior to the recital date in order for them to be printed.
+Programs for faculty recitals must be submitted to Concert Production a minimum of two weeks prior to the recital date in order for them to be prepared.

-Ushers and stage crew will be provided for faculty recitals taking place in Kulas and Stull Recital Halls, Fairchild and Finney Chapels, and Warner Concert Hall.
-Ushers will only be provided for recitals in the Cat in the Cream Coffeehouse.
+Ushers and stage crew will be provided for faculty recitals taking place in Kulas and Stull Recital Halls, Fairchild and Finney Chapels, Birenbaum and Warner Concert Hall.
+The Student Union will staff the Cat in the Cream.
 All other venues will be unsupported.

 Any special instrumental or staging needs should be discussed with Concert Production staff as soon as possible after the recital is confirmed.